 Unfortunately, you cannot evaluate the stains on your own.
 You need an expert opinion.
 In this day and age, there are many ways to do this.
 Many rabbis accommodate women who wish to have their stains evaluated anonymously.
 Ask the synagogue office for information.
 Alternatively, you could send your husband to drop off stains for you.
 We do not think you should rule out the rebbetzin.
 Although she did not discuss bedikot with you, she will probably be very pleased to see that you have begun to perform them.
 A female orthodox friend could also help you to ask your question.
-If you would like to contact a yoetzet halacha in your area (most are in Israel, but there are some in North America and one in England), please write for referrals.
-Express-mailing a stain to a rabbi or to us is a last ditch option.
+If you would like to contact a Yoetzet Halacha, click here for a directory outside of community Yoatzot outside Israel, or please write for referrals in Israel.

 However you ask the question, be sure to indicate what the stain is (a stain on underwear, hefsek taharah, or bedikah), the stage in your cycle, and any other factors.
 In this case, it is important to mention how long you have been niddah, how many failed hefsek taharah attempts you have made, and your PCOS status.

 We hope this helps and that you do not hesitate to contact us again.
 We also wish you success with your medical treatments.